For some reason, a lot of police officers do not treat knives and other edged weapons as a serious threat.

 Here’s the bottom line: edged weapons are deadly force threats and should be addressed as such.
 Their range is much more limited than that of a pistol or rifle, but inside their area of effectiveness, they can be every bit as devastating as a firearm.

-Remember the old “ability, opportunity and jeopardy” triangle for understanding a threat?
-Knives have the ability to kill and inflict great bodily harm.
-When in close distance, say around 7 yards or less, you are certainly in the range of the weapon, assuming their are no barriers between you and a healthy suspect.
+When in close distance, say around 7 yards or less, you are certainly in the range of the weapon, assuming there are no barriers between you and a healthy suspect.
 If the suspect places you in jeopardy, or reasonable fear of an imminent attack with that weapon, then you need to know how you are going to respond.

 Don’t dismiss edged weapons as a lethal threat.